 The goal of Delaware’s Industrial Brandywine is to document all known businesses that existed along the Brandywine River in Delaware.

-The significance of the Brandywine in Delaware is best described in two quotes from secondary sources in the Hagley Library.
+The significance of the Brandywine in Delaware is best described in two quotes sources in the Hagley Library.

 In his book Alfred I du Pont: The Man and his Family Joseph Frazier Wall provided this overview of the Brandywine: